 Did you know that vitamin D is actually a hormone?
 So… That being said, you also need to think about keeping your hormonal pathways in balance by getting enough sleep, managing your stress, and keeping your blood sugar stable and under control.
 Another great reason to ditch refined sugar!

 I’ve also learned, in Marc David’s amazing book “The Slow Down Diet,” that STRESS can actually cause a leeching of calcium out of the bones.
 He’s a big promoter of deep breathing when it comes to stress management and overall wellness, and so am I!
-Click here to read about “core breathing” — a wonderful, health-promoting (and heck, maybe even BONE-BUILDING) practice.
+Click here (or push play below) for a mini-meditation that will get you breathing deeply, down into your core — a wonderful, health-promoting (and heck, maybe even BONE-BUILDING) practice.

 Finally, as the “eat clean, and move every day” evangelist, you knew that exercise would come into play… And it does.
 Great bone health requires plenty of weight-bearing exercise using proper posture and alignment to physically stress (and ultimately, strengthen) your load-bearing joints (the joints that tend to get osteoporosis).